imagej/imagej.github.io/pages/JavaScript_Scripting.md

 ### Importing classes

-{% capture includecontent %} lang=JavaScript {% endcapture %}

-{% include importing-classes content=includecontent %}
+{% include importing-classes lang='JavaScript' %} You can specify

-You can specify imports in JavaScript as follows:
+imports in JavaScript as follows:

 ``` javascript
 importClass(Packages.java.io.File)